 Have you been involved in a hit-and-run accident in Florida?
 If so, you might be unsure what you should do.
 You may wonder who is responsible for paying your medical bills and your vehicle repairs.

-Our Tampa injury attorneys are here to help if you have questions about personal injury lawsuits, car insurance claims, or hit-and-run cases.
+Our injury attorneys are here to help if you have questions about personal injury lawsuits, car insurance claims, or hit-and-run cases.
 Contact our law firm for a free case evaluation from an experienced personal injury lawyer.

 Why is it Important to Call a Personal Injury Attorney After a Hit and Run Accident in Florida?